jbinko/ADAW/README.md

 - ```sqlServerDBTierName``` - optional - Specifies the tier or edition for Azure SQL Database.
 Basic, Standard, Premium.
 Default value is Standard.

 - ```virtualApplianceIPAddress``` - optional - Specifies the IP Address of Virtual Network Appliance (Firewall) into which traffic from the Virtual Network will be routed to.
 Default value is empty (no routing).
-Virtual Network from the parameter ```vNetPrefix``` needs to be peered / connected with network where Virtual Network Appliance (Firewall) is hosted.
+Virtual Network from the parameter ```vNetPrefix``` needs to be peered / connected with virtual network where Virtual Network Appliance (Firewall) is hosted.